Iipal/libsalloc/DOCS.md

 # SALLOC DOCUMENTATIONS

 ## Why it's here and not in code?
 Because in code with time it's makes everything harder to navigate.
-Still types has comments because of reasons, only functions and macroses docs moved here.
+Still it's doesn't mean that code has no comments at all, at least types are always described as well as functionality.

 ## Navigation